usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 19d %}
 {% asset design-standards/fig_19d_extension_at_top.gif alt="" %}
 {% figcaption %}
-<strong>Extension at Top of Run.</strong> A 12 inch (305 mm) horizontal extension is shown.
+<p><strong>Extension at Top of Run.</strong> A 12 inch (305 mm) horizontal extension is shown.
 The extension starts at the nosing of the top tread and continues for at least 12 inches (305 mm) before the railing turns.
-This is also indicated as dimension X. The figure illustrates a handrail extension that returns to the support post with a lower horizontal segment less than 27 inches (685 mm)above the floor.
+This is also indicated as dimension X. The figure illustrates a handrail extension that returns to the support post with a lower horizontal segment less than 27 inches (685 mm)above the floor.</p>
 {% endfigcaption %}
 {% endfigure %}